dashdotdotdashdotdot/blogDeDD/content/post/2023-01-28-shades-of-grey/index.md

   - aPhotoDeDD
 ---

 This notebook demonstrates some of the basic photo manipulation that I like that can be done with the package aPhotoDeDD ((current location is (https://github.com/dashdotdotdashdotdot/aPhotoDeDD)).
 One image caps all the pixels whose that are lighter than a grey value to the grey value.
 The other sets all the pixels that are less than the grey texture.
-The iconic image of Che Guevera is in the public domain:
+The iconic image of Che Guevera is in the public domain.